igryski/extract_plot_uff2nc/README.md

 There is a version with a loop thorugh all the vertical grid slices, but breaks half way.
 Soon to be added and fixed.

-End of script converts them to PNG at desired resolution/rotation (by Grisha)
+End of script converts them to PNG at specified resolution/rotation (by Grisha)